Green Valley Ranch: Later years

 The Original Pancake House closed at the end of 2011, after its lease expired.
 A 400-seat bingo hall was added in 2013.
 A $20 million renovation began in 2014, and was expected to conclude the next year.
 It included several new restaurants such as Pizza Rock, as well as a keno lounge, and a new LED sign along the Las Vegas Beltway.
 The former Whiskey Sky space, which had only been used for corporate events in recent years, was replaced with meeting space and a business center in 2017.

 In November 2017, employees voted for unionization through the Culinary Workers Union.
 Out of 730 workers, 78 percent voted in favor of the union.
 Station was disappointed with the result and "the manner in which the union conducted the Green Valley Ranch election campaign".
 The company filed a complaint with the National Labor Relations Board, alleging that the union forced employees to vote in favor of unionization.
 The Culinary union ultimately prevailed.

-By 2020, the resort had renovated its Presidential Suite, which had not be rented out for nearly 10 years.
+By 2020, the resort had renovated its Presidential Suite, which had not been rented out for nearly 10 years.
 The resort's wedding chapel was also converted into a suite.
+In mid-2023, the casino added a new bar as part of a revamping of its amenities, scheduled to conclude in early 2024.
+The project will also include new restaurants in the former buffet space and add new high-limit gaming areas.